 Various Responses to Anxiety

 It’s also important to note that your physical symptoms of anxiety can vary based on what type of anxiety you experience.
-Short term anxiety often produces much more intense physiological responses.
+Short term anxiety, like anxiety and panic attacks for example, often produces much more intense physiological responses.
 With long term anxiety, the effects may be more subtle but create dangerous health threats with time: immune disorders, high blood pressure, chronic insomnia, digestive disorders.

 No matter what kind of anxiety you’re experiencing, it’s crucial to seek help.
 A counselor can guide you toward healing and effective coping techniques.
 Psychotherapy can help you process your anxiety and work on ways to manage your physical symptoms.
 Blue Boat Counseling offers online therapy for those struggling with anxiety living in the state of Ohio.
 Contact us today to schedule an appointment with one of our Columbus therapists.
 We’re here to offer support in recognizing anxiety symptoms and overcoming anxiety in your life.